smapiot/send-bluesky-post-action/README.md

-# Send Bluesky Post Action
+# Send Formatted Bluesky Post Action

-This GitHub action publishes a Bluesky Post using the ATP protocol.
+This GitHub action publishes an automatically formatted Bluesky Post using the ATP protocol.

+It is meant as a simple alternative that is reduced in options - automatically detecting links, tags, ... to form valid Bluesky posts.

 ## Inputs